Alcohol Misuse and DependenceSkip to the navigation

 Just because you have risk factors for alcohol problems doesn't mean you'll have a drinking problem.
-A person who has many risk factors won't always develop alcoholism.
-And a person with no risk factors can become dependent on alcohol.
+A person who has many risk factors won't always become dependent on alcohol.
+And a person who has no risk factors can become dependent on alcohol.

 When to Call a Doctor

 Call 911 or other emergency services if you or someone else:

 - Has the symptoms of alcohol poisoning.
 These can include vomiting, coughing up blood, gasping for breath, passing out, and seizures.

 - Has a history of heavy drinking and is having severe withdrawal symptoms but is not willing to get treatment.

 - Has delirium tremens (DTs), which can lead to death.
 Symptoms can include seizure, shaking, a fast heartbeat, and seeing or hearing things that aren't there (hallucinations).

 - Is thinking or talking about suicide or harming others.
 For more information, see the warning signs of suicide.

 Call a doctor right away if you or someone you care about: